Ekstazaa/diy-audio-amp/input-stage/design-notes.md

 ## Input stage configurations

 For the input stage, the most common solution is a differential pair.
 The main advantage of this configuration is the ability to apply negative feedback, which can be used to compensate for various non-idealities.
-For this chapter a will explain basic work of differential pair, parameters and some improvements.
+For this chapter I will explain basic work of differential pair, parameters and some improvements.

 ## JFET vs BJT